Para

 WhisperModel loads whisper.cpp ggml-*.bin files (F32 / F16 / Q4_0 / Q5_0 / Q5_1 / Q8_0) and runs encoder-decoder STT — KV cache, chunked long-audio, beam search, language detection across all 99 Whisper languages.
 CUDA-accelerated end-to-end (encoder im2col conv + matmuls + per-head batched attention; decoder per-token matVecs + LM head).
 On an RTX 4070 Ti, an 11 s JFK clip transcribes in 1.6 s with tiny.en — about 6.9× real-time.

 Both LLM and WhisperModel instances expose reactive para:signals Signals: m.busy (refcounted, flips while a chat / generate / embed / transcribe call is in flight) and m.device ("cuda" | "metal" | "cpu", stable for the life of the instance).
-Wire a busy spinner or a backend badge with a one-liner effect().
+One effect() reads them straight into UI state — no manual notify.

 parabun:vision